 Clapham is a lively neighbourhood, home to lots of students, expats, and young professionals.
 For students, KCL and UCL are just across the River Thames from Clapham, easy to get to via the London Underground.
 Clapham is also home to the famous Clapham Commons, a huge park that is home to an annual music festival and is generally great for chilling out in or going for a jog.
 Since it attracts lots of students and expats, this neighbourhood is constantly changing, with new people arriving all the time.

-Now that you know some of the best places to live in London, you can start searching on Nestpick to see what kind of accommodation suits your needs and budget.
+Now that you know some of the best places to find and rent apartments in London to see what kind of accommodation suits your needs and budget.
 This is obviously not an exhaustive list of the best places to live in London, and there are lots of other great neighbourhoods to check out, including Clerkenwell, Clapton, Finsbury Park, and Dalston.
 London has plenty to offer, whether you were born and bred there or are moving to London for the first time.